mwck46/rag-chatbot-gym/README.md

 ## Overview

-1) **Data Scraping**: extracts Q&A data from a FAQ support page of a brand called 'Fitness Passport', using Python's `requests` and `BeautifulSoup`
+1) **Data Scraping**: extracts Q&A data from a FAQ support page of a brand called 'Fitness Passport'
-1) **Data Handling**: cleans, chunks, and embeds the scraped data using Sentence Transformers
+1) **Data Handling**: indexing the document using chromadb's build-in embedding algorithm
-1) **Retrieval & Query Processing**: Stores embeddings in vector DB - ChromaDB and retrieves context for user queries
+1) **Retrieval & Query Processing**: embed questions using sentence-transformers/all-MiniLM-L6-v2, and query chroma db